-- Consult with and provide information to parents/guardians, students, and school personnel. - Participate and/or conduct in-services, including training, on the use of reliever inhalers. - Assist in developing the Student Asthma Management Plan (Appendix A) as required. - Be available as a school resource.
+- Consult with and provide information to parents/guardians, students, and school personnel. - Assist in developing the Student Asthma Management Plan (Appendix A) as required. - Be available as a school resource.

-APPENDIX A Student Asthma Management Plan
+APPENDIX A Student Asthma Management Plan APPENDIX B Creating Asthma Friendly Schools